iZettle/URL-Scheme/README.md

 # iZettle URL Scheme

+**Note: the iZettle URL Scheme is only avaiblable for iOS at the moment.**

 iZettle allows you to take payments from your own app or website with a URL Scheme.
 The document below describes the protocol used to communicate with the iZettle app.

 If you're developing a native iOS app, we've prepared a wrapper around the URL Scheme to make the integration as smooth as possible.